 - Don’t forget sunscreen and a hat.

-- Remove any air pockets.
-Use a lawn roller one-third filled water.
-Or there’s a low-tech alternative: Carefully but methodically walk across the sod with your feet close together.
-You want to encourage the new to make good contact with the underlying topsoil.
+- Remove any air pockets: Use a lawn roller or rototiller to remove air pockets.
+There’s a low-tech alternative: Carefully but methodically walk across the sod with your feet close together.
+You want to encourage the new sod to make good contact with the underlying topsoil.

 All this hard work will go for nothing if you do not keep a close eye on your new sod’s water needs.